tinyrobots/academic-website/content/publist/_index.md

 ## **Conference Presentations**

+34. **Storrs, K. R.** (2019, October).
+Unsupervised learning of object material and shape from images and videos. _Talk presented at the EPOS Symposium: Recent Advances in Computational Cognitive Neuroscience, Amsterdam, Netherlands._

+33. **Storrs, K. R.** & Fleming, R. W. (2019, August).
+Learning about shape, material, and illumination by predicting videos. _Talk presented at the European Conference on Visual Perception, Leuven, Belgium._

 32. **Storrs, K. R.** & Fleming, R. W. (2019, August).
-Learning about shape, material, and illumination by predicting videos. _Talk presented at the European Conference on Visual Perception, Leuven, Belgium._
+Unsupervised learning predicts perception and misperception of materials. _Talk presented at the SFB Symposium: How Humans and Machines Learn to See, Rauischholzhausen Castle, Hessen, Germany._

 31. Hartmann, F., **Storrs, K. R.**, Morgenstern, Y. & Fleming, R. W. (2019, August).
 Unsupervised learning of viewpoints. _Poster presented at the European Conference on Visual Perception, Leuven, Belgium._